SBI Offshore has a diverse employee population with different business cultures.

 7. HOW CAN A CONCRETE ACTION BE TAKEN FURTHER?

-- If you are unsure whether to use this Policy or you want independent advice at any stage, you may contact our Lead Independent Director and Chairman of Audit Committee, Mr Basil Chan – email: refer to 5.1 above
+- If you are unsure whether to use this Policy or you want independent advice at any stage, you may contact our Chairman of Audit and Risk Management Committee, Mr James Kho – email: refer to 5.1 above

 - This Policy is intended to provide an avenue within the Company to raise concerns.
-If an employee takes the matter outside the Company, he/she should ensure that no disclosure of confidential information takes place and he/she should check with their Department Manager or Chief Executive Officer, if unsure.
+If an employee takes the matter outside the Company, he/she should ensure that no disclosure of confidential information takes place and he/she should check with their Department Manager or Executive Chairman, if unsure.

 - An employee who is not satisfied with the action taken and feels it right to question the matter further, he/she may consider the following possible contact points: